Category Archives: Labs

 Workflow guide

-To solve this part of the task, you need to create 2 functions.
+To solve this part of the task, you need to create two functions.
 Both functions are given to you as function comments.
 You will need to implement the functions based on the comment.

 You need to reuse this function for both min and max!
 Note that the text describing the results should be printed in main (i.e. “Min value position(s): “)